Geetha P. Bansal, PhD

 New Orleans, LA 70112

-Please visit the Research Enhancement & Development page for additional information.
+Please visit the I2PH page for additional information.

 Dr. Bansal has gathered vast experience in immunology, vaccine development and infectious disease research over the last twenty five years.
 Her specific interest is in B cell responses, developing hybridomas for monoclonal antibody production and antibody based vaccine and prevention approaches, understanding mechanisms of immunological responses to infection and elicitation of protective vaccine induced responses.
-Her more general interest and experience is in infectious diseasesand prevention science, and bridging basic, biomedical and social, behavioral sciences research.
+Her more general interest and experience is in infectious diseases and prevention science, and bridging basic, biomedical and social, behavioral sciences research.
 She currently teaches graduate level immunology course and mentors graduate students in laboratory based research, provides training and assistance to junior and senior faculty with grant writing and in formulating scientific and administrative requirements for an effective application.
-Harnessing her previous experience as a scientific review officer and program officer at the NIH, she has developed and teaches a graduate level course “Essentials in Research Readiness Skills” which incorporates elements of Responsible Conduct of Research, Ethics and Grant Writing and Management.As Associate Dean for Research at the School, she also works on projects focused on Research Enhancement and Development, and directs the activities of the Interdisciplinary Innovative Programs Hub.
+Harnessing her previous experience as a scientific review officer and program officer at the NIH, she has developed and teaches a graduate level course “Essentials in Research Readiness Skills” which incorporates elements of Responsible Conduct of Research, Ethics and Grant Writing and Management.As Director, Interdisciplinary Innovative Programs Hub (I2PH) she also works on projects focused on Research Enhancement and Development for Faculty, Fellows and Students, and facilitates interdisciplinary training for research and training by holding a variety of cross-cutting activities that promote networking among disciplines, collaborative research and practice and learning through discussion forums.

 - B.Sc., Physics, Delhi University, New Delhi, India, 1972